Google unified first-price auction update

 AdWeek’s piece on SPO hinted that major ad tech companies are cutting down the vendors in their supply chain to make sure the advertisers are paying the right CPMs.

 Rubicon Project considers the number of “hops” b/w buyers and publishers’ inventory to deliver better ROI for its brand customers.
 Unlike other vendors, the Rubicon Project believes reducing the number of hops will automatically reduce ad lag, middlemen, ad errors, and brand safety concerns.
 To reduce the hops, the company is trimming exchanges from resellers, thus providing a reliable supply path for its advertisers.

 AppNexus, on the other hand, focus more on the “aggressive auction tactics”.
-By actively monitoring and cutting down the SSPs that utilizes hostile strategies, AppNexus ensures the CPMs are always in the acceptable level while preventing the health of the supply chain in the long run.
+By actively monitoring and cutting down the SSPs that utilize hostile strategies, AppNexus ensures the CPMs are always in an acceptable level while preventing the health of the supply chain in the long run.